Azure/AKS-Construction/GhActions.md

 ### Infrastructure tests

 This stage provides the opportunity for configuration to be checked.
-An example from the Private CI action is ensuring that the Cluster is able to provide logs to Log Analytics.
+An example from the Private CI action is ensuring that the Cluster is able to provide logs to Log Analytics, which can trip up deployments where you bring your own networking and firewall.

 ### WorkloadAdd